Phangzs/cs16-github-tutorial/README.md

 ### Push
 Now, suppose you want to save your progress to the internet so you can access it from somewhere else.
 You can push all of your commits to GitHub.
 Because the server is in the cloud (meaning you don’t know where the server is), you can consider your code to be permanently saved.
 Even if your laptop gets run over by a truck, an earthquake destroys all of UCSB, and a sudden sea level increase submerges all of Santa Barbara, you’ll still be able to access your code, if you can still make it to a laptop.

-### Example: Calculator App
-With a calculator app, clone the repository and fix the bug (e.g., division by zero).

 ## Setting up GitHub SSH Keys on CSIL (or locally)